-As part of the GALS program, the girls conduct science experiments throughout the second week of their backpacking trip.
+As part of the Duke GALS NC program, the girls conduct science experiments throughout the second week of their backpacking trip.
 They then give short speeches about their work before doing poster presentations.

-The 2017 GALS did experiments on snail activity, tree types, fungal biodiversity, stream contamination, soil quality, root thickness, indicator species, and organism growth on trees.
+The 2017 Duke GALS NC did experiments on snail activity, tree types, fungal biodiversity, stream contamination, soil quality, root thickness, indicator species, and organism growth on trees.

 Check out their full speeches or learn about their research below.